khimo/khimo.github.io/bli-guides/bli-faq.md

 ### Are the firmware updates necessary?

 _BeoLiving Intelligence_ comes by default with automatic firmware updates enabled, you can choose to turn-off that option and check for firmware updates manually.
 Firmware updates are highly recommended in order to avoid malfunction or abnormal operation.

+### Home Control TV app is displayed with some errors

+Try to clear data and cache of _HAWebPanel_ application.
+For TV's with Video Engine 3.0 (Android TV's), go to **Settings > Android Settings > Device - Apps > System apps - HAWebPanel**.